-Unless you have traditional Medicare, it’s hard to protect yourself from unexpected medical bills.
+If you have traditional Medicare, you can avoid unexpected medical bills in hospital.
 Traditional Medicare covers all your hospital care.
-Health insurance through an employer or the Affordable Care Act or a Medicare Advantage plan almost always restricts your comprehensive coverage to in-network doctors and hospitals.
+Health insurance through an employer or the Affordable Care Act or a Medicare Advantage plan almost always restricts your coverage to in-network doctors and hospitals.
 But, they do not guarantee that only in-network doctors will treat you.

-It’s no surprise that New York State’s Department of Financial Services reports that unexpected medical bills for out-of-network care are the biggest health-insurance related complaint they receive.
-Too often, hospital care includes services from doctors such as pathologists, anesthesiologists and radiologists who are out of network, for which patients have been wholly responsible.
+New York State’s Department of Financial Services reports that unexpected medical bills for out-of-network care are the biggest health-insurance related complaint the Department receives.
+Too often, services from pathologists, anesthesiologists and radiologists are out of network, and patients are wholly responsible for the cost.
 Consumers Union offers a case study in this report.

-With a new law passed in March 2014, New York now leads the way in protecting patients in private health plans from these unexpected medical bills.
-Among several new protections for patients, out-of-network doctors must give notice to patients that they are providing services.
+In New York, out-of-network doctors must give notice to patients that they are providing services.
 Patients can then insist on receiving services from in-network doctors.
-Without this notice, patients are only responsible for the in-network cost, and insurers are responsible for settling disputes with doctors.
+Without this notice, patients are only responsible for the in-network cost, and insurers are responsible for settling disputes directly with doctors.

-If you don’t live in New York, it is still worth telling the hospital that you only want to receive services from doctors in your health plan’s network.
-And, before surgery, repeat that request to ensure that the anesthesiologist, pathologist and radiologist are all in your plan’s network.
+No matter where you live, you should let the hospital know that you want to receive services only from doctors in your health plan’s network.
+And, before surgery, repeat that request to help ensure that the anesthesiologist, pathologist and radiologist are all in your plan’s network.